plasmodic/ecto/doc/source/overview/cells.rst

   This may be abused for **documentation**, **prototyping**, and **GUI** applications.

+The first optional non-keyword argment is the cell's instance name.
+The instance name is useful for debug and graph display purposes.
+Each parameter that was declared by the cell may be initialized as a keyword argument.
+Other advanced keyword arguments may exist, that are defined by ecto, such as :ref:`strands`.

 The constructor of the cell calls ``declare_params``, sets the cell's parameters with any supplied by keyword arguments, then precedes to call ``declare_io``, with the parameter values set by the keyword arguments.
 It is important to note that